Ultimate Guide How to Build a Mailing List Fast with Solo Ads

 Remember to communicate with the seller and speak to them directly.

-There’s nothing worse than seeing a complaint on a forum only to find out that they’ve not even spoke to the Solo Ad vendor yet.
+There’s nothing worse than seeing a complaint on a forum only to find out that they’ve not even spoken to the Solo Ad vendor yet.

 And there’s nothing more embarrassing and unprofessional than complaining without knowing all the facts.